AirCloudy/song-display/README.md

 ** DELETE /songs/:songid **
 Removes a song record in the database, for the specified songid, and removes any comment records related to the song.

-** POST /comments?songid **
+** POST /comments **
-Inserts a comment record into the database for a specific song (specified in query parameter).
+Inserts a comment record into the database for a specific song.
+Id of the song should be specified by a query string parameter with the key `songid`.
 Comment data should be sent in the body of the request, as a JSON object with the following keys:
   - user_name (string)
   - time_stamp (integer, reference to second in song)
   - comment (string)

-** PUT /comments/:commentid?songid **
+** PUT /comments/:commentid **
-Updates a comment record in the database for a specific song (specified in query parameter).
+Updates a comment record in the database for a specific song.
+Id of the song should be specified by a query string parameter with the key `songid`.
 The updated version of the data should be a JSON object in the body of the request (key options listed in POST method to /comments).

-** DELETE /comments/:commentid?songid **
+** DELETE /comments/:commentid **
-Removes a comment record from the database for a specific song (specified in query parameter).
+Removes a comment record from the database for a specific song.
+Id of the song should be specified by a query string parameter with the key `songid`.

 ## Related Projects